 Flexible groupings are carried out to cater for students at point of need from Prep to Year Six.
 Teachers build strong relationships with all students and ensure that differentiation through maths lessons provides for all our learners.
 Problem Solving is embedded through all Maths units.

-Intervention and Extension is provided by our personalised learning approach, catering for the individual child and point of need teaching.
-We offer targeted small group and 1:1 intervention and support in maths for our children as needed.
+Our personalised learning approach provides intervention and extension, catering for the individual child and point of need teaching.
+In addition, we offer targeted small group and 1:1 intervention and support in maths for our children as needed.

 Technology is embedded throughout units and all students from Prep to Year Six have access to Mathletics and Essential Assessments.